3-4 oct. 2024 Villetaneuse (France)

 This is joint work with Thomas Dreyfus and Kilian Raschel.

-Enrica DuchiFrom catalytic to algebraic decomposition, bijectively
+Enrica DuchiFrom catalytic to algebraic decomposition, bijectively (slides)

 A celebrated result of Bousquet-Mélou and Jehanne states that under reasonable combinatorial hypotheses the solutions of polynomial equations with one catalytic variable are algebraic series.
 We give a combinatorial derivation of this result in the case of order one catalytic equations (those involving only one univariate unkown series), in the form of a recipe to derive systematically an algebraic decomposition or a bijection with a simply generated family of trees from an order one catalytic decomposition.